Cheesecake, Chocolate and Graham Crackers...oh my!

 1 lb chocolate, finely chopped - you can use all one kind or half and half of dark, milk, or white (Alternately, you can use 1 lb of favlored coatings, also known as summer coating or wafer chocolate - candy supply stores carry colors, as well as the three kinds of chocolate) I used Baker's chocolate squares.

-2 tbsp vegetable shortening
+2 tablespoon vegetable shortening

 Assorted decorations such as chopped nuts, colored jimmies, crushed peppermints, mini chocolate chips, sanding sugars, dragees - optional